 Other Examples OF FECKLESS COMEDIC CHARACTERS

-- Rowan Atkinson’s Mr. Bean lives outside the social hiearchy — that’s how different he is.
+- Rowan Atkinson’s Mr. Bean lives outside the social hierarchy — that’s how different he is.
 But he also has a mean streak.

 - Seinfeld’s George Kostanza is a wonderful example, but also Elaine and Jerry at times.
 George is the closest match to Kerry — he seems wily, but remember he also lives at home with his parents and is mostly unemployed, except for short-lived duplicitous schemes.

 Kurtan Mucklowe, around the same age as Kerry.
 He is skinny to the point where it’s useful for (he often takes his shirt off in comedic fashion).

 While Kerry and Kurtan are similar in many ways, the writers have done a great job of making them distinct nonetheless.
 Kurtan is obsessive, turns into a megalomaniac when he gets a taste of power, fancies himself a bit of a fashion horse and is pretty scathing about old people and those he considers beneath him.
 On the other hand, he demonstrates great kindness and empathy at times, especially towards his cousin Kerry, buying her a soda stream on her birthday and saying it’s from her dad.